octoblu/microblu_ws/README.md

 ##Install
 * Clone or download and unzip.
 * Rename the resulting folder to remove any - characters, and place folder in the libraries directory of your Arduino sketch directory.
 EX Documents/Arduino/libraries/skynet_firmware_arduino_master
-* Also requires the ArduinoJsonParser library https://github.com/bblanchon/ArduinoJsonParser
-* After adding both, Close/reopen arduino and if all is well you'll find File->Examples->SkynetClient
+* After adding, Close/reopen arduino and if all is well you'll find File->Examples->SkynetClient

 ##Examples
 Find full examples in the File->Examples->SkynetClient menu but generally, theres 2 ways to use onMessage function or bind.